Decentralized Cross-Blockchain Asset Transfers: Cross-Blockchain Asset Transfers

-Finally, it could be the case that the source blockchain \textit{src} needs to perform some action if and only if a certain cross-blockchain asset transfer has been executed successfully (i.e., $X$ has been successfully recreated on destination blockchain \textit{dest}).
-For instance, imagine a business deal where some user \textit{buyer} wants to buy asset entities $Y \subseteq A'$, with $A' \cap A = \emptyset$, from another user \textit{seller}.
-While asset $A'$ lives exclusively on the source blockchain \textit{src}, user \textit{buyer} aims to buy $Y$ with cross-blockchain asset $A$, transferring $X$ from themselves on blockchain \textit{src} to user \textit{seller} on blockchain \textit{dest}.
-Therefore, ownership of $Y$ can change on \textit{src} if and only if it is ensured that the transfer of $X$ was successful, i.e., blockchain \textit{src} must retrieve a confirmation of the successful transfer.

-To sum up, we define the general requirements for a cross-blockchain asset transfer as follows.
+To sum up, we define the general requirements for a cross-blockchain asset transfer as follows:

-\requirement{Ownership} \\ When a user \textit{sender} wants to burn $X$ on blockchain \textit{src}, $X$ should only be burned if $X \subseteq A_{\textit{sender}}^{\textit{src}}$.
+\requirement{Ownership} When a user \textit{sender} wants to burn $X$ on blockchain \textit{src}, $X$ should only be burned if $X \subseteq \nolinebreak A_{\textit{sender}}^{\textit{src}}$.

-\requirement{No Claim Without Burn} \\ When transferring some $X \subseteq A$ from the source blockchain \textit{src} to the destination blockchain \textit{dest}, $X$ should only be recreated on \textit{dest}, if it can be proven that $X$ has already been burned on \textit{src}.
+\requirement{No Claim Without Burn} When transferring some $X \subseteq A$ from the source blockchain \textit{src} to the destination blockchain \textit{dest}, $X$ should only be recreated on \textit{dest}, if it can be proven that $X$ has already been burned on \textit{src}.
 That is, it should not be possible to counterfeit the burning of asset entities.

-\requirement{Double Spend Prevention} \\ Double spending must be prevented at all times.
+\requirement{Double Spend Prevention} Double spending must be prevented at all times.
 That is, if $X$ is burned on one blockchain, $X$ can only be recreated once on one other blockchain.

-\requirement{Decentralized Finality} \\ If $X$ is burned on one blockchain, $X$ is always recreated on another blockchain within a certain time limit $t$.
-Further, finality should not be dependent on a single actor (centralized), rather any participant should be able to finalize transfers (decentralized).
+\requirement{Decentralized Finality} If $X$ is burned on one blockchain, $X$ is always recreated on another blockchain within a certain time limit $t$.
+Further, finality should not be dependent on a single actor (i.e., not be centralized).

-\requirement{Transfer Confirmation (optional)} \\ After burning $X$ on source blockchain \textit{src}, \textit{src} will eventually receive a confirmation that $X$ has been successfully recreated on another blockchain.
-Analogous to decentralized finality, any user should be able to submit confirmations. \\\\ In the next section, we define a cross-blockchain asset transfer protocol that fulfils these requirements.
-To this end, we first define a base protocol that fulfils \crefrange{req:ownership}{req:finality}.
-We then provide an extension of the protocol in order to also account for \cref{req:claim-confirm}.